 Air District staff also recommends that the Project plant additional trees in order to mitigate the loss of greenhouse gas sequestration due to the removal of existing trees.
 Caltrans, as Lead Agency, has determined pursuant to CEQA Guidelines Section 15145 that "it is too speculative to make a determination regarding the significance of the Project's direct impact and its contribution on the cumulative scale to climate change."
 However, Caltrans has further stated that the agency "is firmly committed to implementing measures to help reduce the potential effects of the Project." (p.
 2.7-10) To accomplish this goal, Air District staff recommends that the number of trees planted in the project area exceed the number of trees being removed in order to further improve carbon sequestration and reduce greenhouse gases, in accordance with State goals.
-Co-benefits could be achieved by planting trees between SR 237 and the proposed Class 1 bicycle lane, and between the highways and other adjacent land uses in order to filter air and improve air quality for users of the bike lane and adjacent land uses.
+Co-benefits could be achieved by planting trees between SR 237 and the proposed Class 1 bicycle lane, and between the highways and other adjacent land uses.